mailcow/mailcow-dockerized-docs/docs/u_e-dovecot-mail-crypt.md

 If you want to decode/encode existing maildir files, you can use the following script at your own risk:

-Enter Dovecot by running `docker-compose exec dovecot-mailcow` in the mailcow-dockerized location.
+Enter Dovecot by running `docker-compose exec dovecot-mailcow /bin/bash` in the mailcow-dockerized location.

 ```
 # Decrypt /var/vmail